Plantar Fasciitis Rehabilitation Program

-By the end of this phase you should have no early morning stiffness and be pain free.
+By the end of this phase, you should have no early morning stiffness and be pain-free.

 You will be running at close to 100% maximum speed and introducing more complex agility drills.

 Phase 5 is the maintenance or ‘injury mitigation’ phase.
-It is designed to help prevent your injury returning.
+It is designed to help prevent your injury from returning.